leakyrelu/caarlos0.github.com/_posts/2017-03-16-monolith-production-coverage.md

 ## To automate or not to automate

-At this point I wanted to automate it all the way up and have daily reports or something like that.
+At this point I wanted to automate it all in order to get daily reports (or something like that).

-After giving it some thought, I decided to run it a for a few hours in a chosen server when I need or someone asks for the reports.
+After giving it some thought, I decided that it won't worth it.
 The reasoning behind this decision was:

 - JaCoCo may add some overhead;